The time is now for music with a message about how we're going to get through this

 tragical history tour.

-Chris Alcaraz has been playing music since his four-year-old fingers first held a violin.
+Chris Alcaraz has been playing music since his four-year-old hands first held a violin.
 He learned to play guitar at seven, electric bass at eight and double bass at nine.
 Chris attended Arizona State University on a Jazz scholarship and played double bass in the University Symphony.

 After graduation, he moved to Austin where he met Texas Tornado Ernie Durawa.
 Ernie introduced Chris to pianist Wiley Cousins and after a couple of Scandinavian tours, the band relocated to Finland.
 Chris recorded his first solo album with the group and moved to London, where the singles "Anne" and "To Your Heart" received national airplay on BBC Radio 2.

 Returning to the States, Chris formed his own band and was introduced to teaching by his early mentor Bud Dimock, who also taught jazz giants Grant Geissman and Stanley Jordan.

-For the past eight years, Chris served as Bassist, Vocalist and Musical Director for DURAWA with Ernie Durawa and Will Knaak (Blue October).
-Featuring a different guest artist every week, they morphed into a different band.
+For the past eight years, Chris served as Bassist, Vocalist and Musical Director for DURAWA with Ernie Durawa and Will Knaak (Blue October) at their weekly Austin, Texas residency gig.
+Following their opening trio set, they morphed into a different band every week to accompany their guest artist.
+Genres ranged across the spectrum: rock, blues, soul, country, jazz.
 Knowing each week meant something different and something good kept their shows interesting for everyone involved.

 The music is about peace, love, togetherness and improving the human condition.
 Now is the time for these messages to be heard and shared.
 We are all part of 'One Human Race' together.
 To survive, we have to do this together.